1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 4.88 Stars!

 In his 1992 “The End of History,” Francis Fukuyama wrote of the ultimate world triumph of democratic capitalism.
 All other systems had fallen, or would fall by the wayside.
 The future belonged to us.

 Democratic capitalism, it would appear, now has a great new rival — autocratic capitalism.
-In Asia, Africa, the Middle East and Latin America, nations are beginning to imitate the autocrats of and Russia, even as some in the 1930s sought to ape fascist Italy and Germany.
+In Asia, Africa, the Middle East and Latin America, nations are beginning to imitate the autocrats of China and Russia, even as some in the 1930s sought to ape fascist Italy and Nazi Germany.

 The game is not over yet.
 We are going into extra innings.